Skadar Lake National Park

 Simple pricing, no booking fees.
 Pay on arrival.

-Level pitches on the riverbank for campervans and motorhomes.
-Power and water nearby.
+Level riverside pitches for campervans and motorhomes, with power, water, Wi-Fi, toilets and showers nearby.

-Safe overnight parking for bikers passing through Montenegro.
+Safe overnight parking for motorbike travellers passing through Montenegro.
 Easy in, easy out.

-Bring your own glamping tent and set up on a dedicated, quieter part of the camp.
+Bring your own glamping tent and set up on a dedicated, quieter part of the camp by the Morača River.

-Big floating deck for sunbathing and swimming — included for every guest of the camp.
+Big floating deck for sunbathing and swimming — included free for every guest of the camp.

 Montenegro is small — half the country is within an hour's drive.
-Here's what's close enough for a day trip.
+Here's what's close enough for a day trip from River Camp.

 The largest lake in the Balkans starts right at our jetty.
 Pelicans, herons, water lilies in summer, and dozens of tiny islands to discover.